 - In 2017, the Town/County hired a 3rd party consultant.
 GreenPlay, LLC to assess the Parks & Rec system and develop a strategic plan for Parks & Rec.

 - The Parks & Rec Advisory Board voted unanimously in favor of moving a 1-acre off-leash dog area in May Park to a Conditional Use Permit in 2018, after a comprehensive, robust public input process.
-The Parks & Rec staff was directed by the board to start the process with the Town of Jackson.

 - Throughout 2019-2020, due to COVID, the process paused.